 As a registered purchaser of a plan, you are licensed to build only one structure from the plans, regardless of the number of plan sets you purchased.
 If you intend to build a plan more than once, contact our Customer Service Department at (800) 718-7526 for more information.

-The best way to determine an actual cost to build is to consult a local builder in your area that typically builds homes like the one you are interested in.
+The best way to determine the actual plan cost to build is to consult a local builder in your area that typically builds homes like the one you are interested in.
 This quote, based on expert knowledge in your specific area, will provide you with the most accurate quote possible.
 The materials lists we offer will help them in determining the cost.
 Even then, costs will vary widely based on the finishes you will choose to complete your home such as lighting fixtures, cabinetry and flooring.

 Square footage calculations are made from outside the exterior frame wall and do not include decks, porches, garages, basements, attics, fireplaces, lanais, etc.